laureleo/thesis/README.md

 * (.thesis) $ pip install --upgrade pip
 * (.thesis) $ pip install -r requirements.txt

-* make sure you use the .thesis kernel when opening a notebook
+* make sure you use the .thesis kernel when opening jupyter lab

 # For progress bars